(A Month of Sunday Walks, by Leanne Shapton, former Art Director of the NY Times.)

 - MEDITATE/PRAY.
 This is hugely powerful.
 I started doing this more when I was trying deliberately to become more centered and well.
 My acupuncturist recommended this fertility meditation which I actually really, really loved.
 The first time I listened to it (meditation #2 is my favorite), I was laying on the table with needles in me and just wept.
 I bought a copy for myself because it uplifted me so much....and many friends since have borrowed my copy and enjoyed it.
 I'd say it's good for anyone wanting to feel peaceful while trying to get pregnant.
 And PRAYER!...It's the most beautiful way to have a moment each day that is focused and centered and full of love, hope & gratitude...it just helps to align your life with God & all good things!!
 Talk about a good way to exercise the "good" kind of faith.
 It's such a wonderful ritual that I do not want to miss.

 - READ ABOUT RELIGION.
-Obviously, I wholeheartedly recommend this one.
-Ha! :) You could even listen to what these guys have to say about it.
-I never thought I was religious at all, but once I started applying the simple & beautiful truths taught here, I have received no greater happiness in my life.
-BUT, of course there are many, many truths found in many religions!
-If you are associated with another religion that suits you, I recommend getting involved...it's just hugely motivating to associate with others who are on a similar path as you.
+I never thought I was religious at all, but once I started applying the simple & beautiful truths I speak about here, I have received no greater happiness in my life, and I've come to realize the principles are taught in just about every great faith tradition I discover.
+Of course there are many, many truths found in many religions!
+If you are associated with a religion that suits you, I recommend getting involved...it's just hugely motivating to associate with others who are on a similar path as you.
+And even if religion isn't your thing, I hope you won't shy away from learning some of the great truths their traditions describe, the love they aim for, the grace they offer, and the personal transformation they inspire.
+All of us should be willing to find truth, and adopt it for ourselves, wherever it comes from.

 (Photo by Vivian Maier)